Laundry Room Flooring: Waterproof & Stylish Picks

 When selecting flooring for your laundry room, keep the following in mind:

 Laundry rooms experience frequent moisture, whether from spills, leaks, or humidity.
 Opt for waterproof materials like LVP, tile, or rubber flooring to prevent damage over time.
+If you find yourself gravitating towards rubber flooring, check out Marmoleum as an alternate option.

 Heavy appliances, dropped laundry baskets, and foot traffic can take a toll on flooring.
 Choose materials that resist scratches, dents, and wear, such as tile, LVP, or engineered hardwood.